Grady the Cow: Silo incident

 On February 22, 1949, Bill and Alyene Mach's six-year-old Hereford cow, Grady, gave birth to a her third calf in a small shed next to a silo.
 The calf did not survive, and Grady was so jittery that veterinarian D.L.
 Crump tied her to a post.
 The moment she was eventually freed, Grady whirled around and chased Bill, who jumped on a pile of cottonseed sacks to escape.

 Grady dove for the only light in the shed, which was from the small opening to the silo; the opening was only 17 inches wide and 25 and a half inches high.
 Mach and Dr. Crump looked toward the silo opening and saw a few red hairs clinging to the edge of the heavy steel silo door.
 Grady was in the silo.
 The opening could not be made wider because it was encased in steel.
 Mach did not want to tear down the silo as it was too valuable, nor did he want to slaughter Grady, who was worth over $1,000.

 Bill Mach asked for help via his local newspaper and got an overwhelming response, receiving about 5,400 letters and 700 telegrams from 45 states and various countries.
 Visitors appeared at the Mach farm with suggested solutions, the most common of which were a tunnel, grease, and a derrick.
 More unique suggestions included rigging a pole to swing her out the top of the silo, and bringing an attractive bull to the opening to lure her.
 The efforts were unsuccessful and Grady remained known as a "bovine damsel in distress".
 An Air Force officer said he knew of a helicopter that would lift 1200 lb but it was in San Marcos, Texas.

 Three days after Grady's leap, The Denver Post announced it would fly farming expert Ralph Partridge to the Oklahoma to rescue Grady.
 The next morning, with dozens of onlookers, Partridge built a ramp to the silo's opening and coated it with axle grease.
-He 10 pounds of the grease on Grady herself.
+He slathered 10 pounds of the grease on Grady herself.
 She was outfitted with two heavy halters, milked by an agriculture teacher who went into the silo, and when she was close to the opening, she was injected with tranquilizers.
 Many men pulled and pushed and a still-awake Grady wriggled until she finally slid to freedom through the small opening.

 Following her escape, Grady had swelling on her shoulder and a bruised milk sack, and she rested with army blankets for several days until Bill Mach noticed her gain energy, saying, "When a cow like Grady starts getting peppy, you can figure she's better."